 Energy Trader

+Electricity Storage Participant

 Capacity Enrollment

 Capacity auction participants who wish to participate in a given capacity auction shall identify to the IESO the eligible capacity auction resource(s) with which they would intend to provide auction capacity for the duration of the relevant obligation period, as well as the maximum quantity of auction capacity that they might wish to provide from each individual eligible capacity auction resource.
 This submitted quantity shall be used to set the capacity auction participant’s enrolled capacity for that auction.
 The enrolled capacity represents the maximum auction capacity that can be offered by the capacity auction resource in a given capacity auction for either obligation period.
 The IESO will communicate the submission deadline via the pre-auction report.